The diet at the Yoga Festival was given by Yogi Bhajan, based on ancient ayurvedic recipes.

 Eating a simple diet (or mono-diet) is balancing for both the body and the mind.

-The diet served at the Festival is completely vegetarian, and as much as possible, made from organic produce.
-We offer gluten-free and non-spicy options, as well as dairy free options, and a separate menu for kids (LINK to Children and Teen Food – under Youth Camps).
-For those with allergies/food intolerances, please see the recipes below (LINK) for the full list of ingredients of each meal.
+The diet served at the Festival is completely vegetarian,gluten-free and made from 100 % organic produce.
+We offer non-spicy options, as well as dairy free options, and a separate menu for kids.
+For those with allergies/food intolerances, please see the recipes below for the full list of ingredients of each meal.

 After the morning workshops, watermelon is served in front of the Big Top.
 This will help to keep you hydrated and give you a boost for the All Camp workshop.